 Portugal is known throughout the world as a country whose cuisine is appreciated by all those who try it.
-Whether it’s a salty or a sweet dish, Portugueses know what and how to cook to charm anyone.
-The eating moment is an important moment of union for Portugueses, a moment of serenity and sharing.
+Whether it’s a salty or a sweet dish, Portugueses know how to cook to charm anyone.
+Sharing food is an important moment of union for Portugueses, a moment of serenity and caring.

-Among the most appreciated dishes there are the famous Pasteis de Nata, delicious sweets symbol of the country’s cuisine.
+Among the most appreciated dishes, there is the famous Pastéis de Nata, a delicious and sweet symbol of the country’s cuisine.

-The pasteis de nata are small cupcakes of puff pastry stuffed with a special cream made with cream and eggs.
-During baking in the oven the cream creates a sweet caramelized layer that characterizes these sweets.
+The Pastéis de Nata are small cupcakes of puff pastry stuffed with a special cream made with cream and eggs.
+During baking in the oven, the cream creates a sweet caramelized layer that’s characteristic of these sweets.

-Since then the pastais de nata spread throughout the country and can still be enjoyed in Portuguese pastries.
+Since then the Pastéis de Nata spread throughout the country and can still be enjoyed in Portuguese pastries.

 Around Lisbon, there are countless culinary corners in which to find these wonders.
 Today we will discover which are the best places where to eat a Pastel de Nata nearby our school.